GLOBIS Venture Challenge

 Prize

 Two types of awards will be given in this competition.
-More than one team may receive an award, or none may be awarded.
-Multiple teams can win an award.
+Multiple teams may receive each award, or none may be awarded.

 1. Grand Prize